Controlled bolting is the process for correctly applying a known load to a mechanical joint to ensure it’s joint integrity.

-Torque and Tension are the two most commonly used methods to tighten a bolt.
-Simply put, Torque tightening utilises the helix of the bolt thread form to drive the nut down the bolt threads, which in turn applies a bolt load.
-Whereas Tensioning applies a direct tensile load to the bolt avoiding the torsional and reaction forces associated with torque.
+Applying torque or tension forces to mechanical connections are the two most commonly used approaches used to tighten a bolt.
+Torque tightening utilises the helix of the bolt thread to guide the nut down the bolt threads, which in turn applies a bolt load.
+This is usually carried out using hydraulic torque wrenches.
+Whereas Tensioning applies a direct tensile (stretching) load to the bolt avoiding the torsional (twisting) reaction forces associated with torque.

-There are several benefits to using a Controlled Bolting method, not only does it increase efficiency across industries where time constraints are common, utilising measured Torque and Tension techniques maintains safety standards and ensures that these standards are kept consistent.
+There are several benefits to using a controlled bolting method, not only does it increase efficiency across industries where time constraints are typical, utilising measured torque and tension techniques maintains safety standards and ensures that these standards are kept consistent.

 The consistency of bolted joints is crucial when dealing with joint integrity as any inconsistencies can alter or damage a bolting operation, resulting in catastrophic disasters.
 Using calibrated controlled bolting tools and accredited techniques provides reassurance that each bolted connection is correct and to a known value each time, eliminating the risk of errors.

-Industry recognised training standards have been developed to ensure operators and technicians around the world are competent in operating the equipment in a safe manner and understand bolt load stresses.
-Human error affects joint integrity during the stages of assembly, tightening and loosening.
-Therefore, using Controlled Bolting methods leads to a ‘right-first-time’ approach to the management and integrity of the bolted joint.
+Industry recognised training standards, such as those provided by the ECITB, have been developed to ensure that operators and technicians around the world are competent in safely operating the equipment without compromising the integrity of the joint.
+In the untrained, human errors can affect joint integrity during the stages of assembly, tightening and loosening.
+Therefore, using Controlled Bolting methods can lead to a ‘right-first-time’ approach to the management and integrity of the bolted joint.

-To carry out any Controlled Bolting activity, technical training should be provided to ensure a safe operation.
-Following tragic events that have occurred in the oil and gas industry over recent decades, the health and safety standards have significantly improved and are now closely regulated.
+Following tragic events that have occurred in the oil and gas industry over recent decades, the health and safety standards have significantly improved and are now tightly regulated.

-Companies now offer additional resources for employees such as accredited training and improved technological knowledge to ensure standards are maintained and that consistency is kept across all controlled bolting operations.
+Companies should now offer additional resources for employees such as accredited training and improved technological knowledge to ensure standards are maintained and consistency across all controlled bolting operations.

 HTL Group has lead the way in being Controlled Bolting specialists, offering Torque and Tension tools that are designed to provide the most innovative bolting tools on the market.
 As the industry demands efficiency and safety, the Group also provides a complete suite of accredited training for mechanical joint integrity.
 Achieving a true combination of the right tool and skill set for Controlled Bolting activities.